braze-inc/braze-docs/_docs/_api/endpoints/catalogs/catalog_items/asynchronous/delete_catalog_items_bulk.md

 /catalogs/catalog_name/items
 {% endapimethod %}

 Use this endpoint to delete multiple items in your catalog.
 Each request can support up to 50 items.
+This endpoint is asynchronous.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.